Matveyushka/Intellectus/README.md

 To start demo you should go to `server` folder and run `npm start` command in your console

+Alternative way is to visit https://intellectus-demo.herokuapp.com/ (feedback and report doesn't work this way)

 # Contributors

 - [777PolarFox777](https://github.com/777PolarFox777)